 What Is the Life Expectancy Following Colon Cancer Diagnosis?

 The life expectancy varies dramatically for those diagnosed with colon cancer.
 Unlike mesothelioma, an extremely aggressive form of asbestos-related cancer, colon cancer is often very treatable if caught early.
-Prognosis will depend on the stage of the cancer, the health of the patient, the degree of abnormality of cancer cells (called the “grade”), and complicating factors such as bowel blockage.
+Prognosis will depend on the stage of cancer, early stage vs late stage, the health of the patient, the degree of abnormality of cancer cells (called the “grade”), and complicating factors such as bowel blockage.
 Only a physician can offer an accurate prognosis and estimation of life expectancy.

 There is hope, says Healthline: “The good news is the outlook for people with colon cancer has improved in the last several years.
 According to the Colorectal Cancer Coalition, the survival rate for people with colon cancer has increased by roughly 30 percent from 1991 through 2009.”